aardy1/Charts/README.md

 1. a partial "clone" of [OpenCPN](https://opencpn.org) running natively on all desktop and mobile platforms
 2. a pure JavaFX ESRI shape file renderer (so no use of AWT or bridges to AWT)

-The code runs just fine -- some videos of it running in my iPhone are below.
-Apologies for
+The code runs just fine -- some screen recordings of it running on my iPhone with the US_REGION08 ENC charts are below.
+Apologies for:

-* 6 videos (there is a file size limit of 10MB here, so I had to split it up)
+* having 6 videos (there is a file size limit of 10MB here, so I had to split my screen recording up)
-* the fact that the video recording goes upside down when I rotate the phone -- it's the recording not the app itself)
+* the video recording going upside down when I rotate the phone -- it's the recording not the app itself!
 * the awfully non standard symbology on the map

-Launch, rotate screen, zoom with "+" button, one finger touch scroll of the map:
+1) Launch, rotate screen, zoom with "+" button, one finger touch scroll of the chart:

 https://github.com/aardy1/Charts/assets/54723230/5c284354-dd2b-40ea-a14d-b954ddab7e04

-Moving the map, showing lights on the map:
+2) Scrolling the chart, showing lights on the map:

 https://github.com/aardy1/Charts/assets/54723230/170e110f-f431-47cb-9ddb-c31f93bf3369

-More moving the map, then pinch zooming into Tampa Bay:
+3) More scolling the chart, then pinch zooming into Tampa Bay:

 https://github.com/aardy1/Charts/assets/54723230/37cb0177-9781-4fdc-8545-aaeff26cb99a

-Long tap on the map to get max detail in Tampa Bay (this loads and displays a new map), zoom, and scroll:
+4) Long tap on the chart to get max detail in Tampa Bay (this loads and displays a new chart), zoom and scroll the new chart:

 https://github.com/aardy1/Charts/assets/54723230/c79aa744-0634-4abe-98c8-93e688a58570

-Map scrolling, add soundings, scroll, finally rotate phone (and get incorrect aspect ratio :-( )
+5) Scrolling the new chart, add soundings, scroll, finally rotate phone (and get incorrect aspect ratio :-( )

 https://github.com/aardy1/Charts/assets/54723230/dfa728cb-a003-405f-a9b7-3d3b5c2ca157

-Map scrolling, quit app
+6) Chart scrolling, quit app

 https://github.com/aardy1/Charts/assets/54723230/3ae1d125-4603-4c78-be7f-ee2814a1cf18